Deeply bound (24$D_J$ + 5$S_{1/2}$) $^{87}$Rb and $^{85}$Rb molecules for eight spin couplings

 \section{Abstract}

-We observe long-range $^{85}$Rb and $^{87}$Rb (24$D+$5$S_{1/2}$) Rydberg molecules for eight different spin couplings, with binding energies up to 440~MHz and sub-percent relative uncertainty.
+We observe long-range $^{85}$Rb and $^{87}$Rb (24$D_{J}+$5$S_{1/2}$) Rydberg molecules for eight different spin couplings, with binding energies up to 440~MHz and subpercent relative uncertainty.
 Isotopic effects of the molecular binding energies arise from the different masses and nuclear spins.
-Because the vibrational states involve different spin configurations and cover a wide range of internuclear separations, the states have different dependencies on the $s$-wave and $p$-wave scattering phase shifts for singlet and triplet scattering.
-This enables a comprehensive determination of all four scattering lengths from the spectroscopic data.
-Our unusually high temperature and low density (180~$\mu$K, 1~$\times$~10$^{11}$~cm$^{-3}$) suggest that the molecule excitation occurs through photo-assisted collisions.
+Because the vibrational states involve different spin configurations and cover a wide range of internuclear separations, the states have different dependencies on the \mbox{$s$-wave} and \mbox{$p$-wave} scattering phase shifts for singlet and triplet scattering.
+Fitting the spectroscopic data, we comprehensively determine all four scattering length functions over the relevant energy range as well as the zero-energy scattering lengths of the two \mbox{$s$-wave} channels.
+Our unusually high temperature and low density (180~$\mu$K, 1~$\times$~10$^{11}$~cm$^{-3}$) suggest that the molecule excitation occurs through photoassisted collisions.